elastisys/compliantkubernetes/docs/user-guide/setup.md

 * A [kubeconfig](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file for configuring kubectl access to the cluster.
 * (Optionally) Static username and password.
 Normally, you should log in via a username and a password of your organizations identity provider.

-If you want to setup your own Compliant Kubernetes installation, head to the [Administrator Manual](../../operator-manual).

-## Running Example

-### Verification

-Make sure you configure your environment properly:
+Make sure you configure your tools properly:

 ```
 export KUBECONFIG=path/of/kubeconfig.yaml  # leave empty if you use the default of ~/.kube/config